AlvarArias/radioApp/README.md

 The app utilizes the Model-View-ViewModel (MVVM) architecture for the data model.
 This pattern separates the application into three main components - model (data), view (presentation), and view model (logic) - to improve organization and maintainability.

-## Frames
+## Frameworks
-The app use AVplayer apple frame to strean and play music from the internet.
+The app use AVplayer Apple framework to strean and play music from the internet.